How to Choose Professional SEO Management

 Because of the industry we’re in, our personal Facebooks are bombarded with ads like, “For $299 we’ll handle all your SEO.”
 But do you know what we never see?
 We never see deliverables.
 What are they actually doing for $299?
 The ads never say.

 The first thing to remember is that having a custom solution is key because of the unique factors of your website, your competition, your industry, your niche, your geographic location, your products, your services, and any other benefits your business can offer.
-These are all going to play a role into how effective your SEO can be, and what should expect when bringing on SEO services.
+These are all going to play a role into how effective your SEO can be, and what should expect when bringing on professional SEO services.

-When looking for SEO services, seek out a company that’s knowledgeable with onsite and technical SEO, keyword research and analysis, content creation and/or optimization, and link building.
+When looking for professional SEO services, seek out a company that’s knowledgeable with onsite and technical SEO, keyword research and analysis, content creation and/or optimization, and link building.
 Those are really the fundamentals of SEO.

 SEO has been a buzzword for years, but if you ask someone who’s not on our side of the business, “Well, what is SEO anyway?” they’re not going to know.
 Or they’ll say, “It’s what gets me to show up on Google.”